Demographics of Generation Alpha: South Asia and the Middle East

+India

 In India, the fertility rate has fallen from 5.9 in 1960 to 2.0 in 2020.
 In addition, the number of women who would like to have more than one child has declined significantly.
 The National Family Health Survey of 2018 found that only 24% of Indian women were interested in having a second child, down from 68% a decade prior.
 As of 2021, India's total fertility rate stood at 2.0, falling below the replacement level of 2.1.
 Only five states - Bihar, Meghalaya, Uttar Pradesh, Jharkhand and Manipur have fertility rates above the replacement level.
 In general, India's falling fertility is correlated with increasing women's literacy rates and level of education, rising economic prosperity, improved mobility, and later marriage.
 Prime Minister Narendra Modi has been urging couples to have fewer children to make sure they are better taken care of.

+Afghanistan

 Afghanistan's median age in 2017 was 16 years, making it the only country outside of Africa with a median age below 17.

+Israel

 A 2019 study by the Taub Center for Social Policy Studies showed that Israel's fertility rate was 3.1 children per woman, well above all other members of the Organization for Economic Cooperation and Development (OECD).
 For comparison, Mexico was in second place at 2.2.
 Israel therefore had nothing short of a baby boom, comparable to what the United States experienced after World War II.
 Although ultra-Orthodox women in Israel had a phenomenal birth rate of about seven, Israel's comparatively high rate is not due to highly religious women alone, but rather the national culture and attitude towards having a family.
 Secular Israeli women had a fertility rate of about 2.2, also high by the standards of the OECD.
 However, among Arabs living in Israel, family size has declined significantly since the 1960s, to a level less than that of their Jewish counterparts and comparable with the developed world, where women have become more active in the work place.
 Among Israeli women in general, women's participation in the labor force has increased, as is the case with other developed countries, yet their fertility has not declined, unlike said countries.